 This atlas presents information on indicators that measure both food insecurity and hunger need, and program success in meeting citizen needs.
 We have identified seven indicators related to "need" and sixteen measures of "performance."
-Depending on the variable, our measures focus on the 2010 or 2011 calendar year, or the state fiscal year 2012 (July 1, 2011 - June 30, 2012).
+Depending on the variable, our measures focus on the 2014 or 2015 calendar year, the state fiscal year 2015 (July 1, 2014 - June 30, 2015), or federal fiscal year 2015 (October 1, 2014 - September 30, 2015).
 In the county pages which make up the bulk of this report, readers will find county-level information on (A) demographic, health, and economic indicators, (B) need indicators, and (C) performance indicators.